-by Dr. Alessia Milano, Naturopathic Doctor
+By Dr. Alessia Milano, ND

 For many women with endometriosis, they’re told their problem is hormonal.